gemmellr/qpid-jms/qpid-jms-examples/README.txt

 Use maven to build the module, and additionally copy the dependencies alongside their output:

-  mvn clean package dependency:copy-dependencies -DincludeScope=runtime -DskipTests
+  mvn clean package dependency:copy-dependencies -DincludeScope=compile -DskipTests

 Now you can run the examples using commands of the format: